vansh070605/EMPLOYEE-DASHBOARD/README.md

-Absolutely!
-Here’s your **README.md** with fun and relevant emojis to make it stand out and feel welcoming:

 # 🚀 Employee Work Hours Dashboard ⏰

 A web application for tracking employee work sessions, built with **HTML, CSS, JavaScript, and Firebase**.